Machine learning-based conditional mean filter: a generalization of the ensemble Kalman filter for nonlinear data assimilation: Introduction

-In this work, we approximate the CM using its linear approximation, which is obtained based on the (En)KF analysis, combined with an ANN to represent the CM nonlinearity.
-With this combination, the proposed ML-EnCMF becomes a natural nonlinear extension of the EnKF.
-Such a combination also improves the robustness of the EnCMF because the EnKF exhibits good performance for data assimilation problems with \textit{closely} linear dynamical models \cite{Evensen2009}.
+We use artificial neural networks (ANNs) to approximate the conditional expectation in this work.
+Notably, we approximate the CM by combining the linear approximation obtained based on the EnKF with an ANN to represent the CM nonlinearity.
+With this combination, the proposed ML-EnCMF naturally inherits the advantage of the EnKF for data assimilation problems with \emph{closely} linear dynamical models using small ensemble sizes~\cite{Evensen2009}.